Coronavirus (COVID-19) advice

 Household waste and recycling centres (civic amenity sites)

-Trade waste now accepted at the East Kilbride, Rutherglen, Blantyre and Carluke sites 7 days a week (charges will apply) from Monday 17 August.
+Trade waste is accepted at East Kilbride, Rutherglen, and Blantyre sites 7 days a week, and from 8am to 2pm Monday to Friday at Carluke (charges will apply).

 To keep site users and staff safe, there will be a number of temporary changes to the arrangements that were in place before the sites were closed due to the COVD-19 pandemic.

 - only visit the site if you have no COVID-19 symptoms